cahz/orca/README.md

 uncached transactions, and an auxiliary interface that can be configured as either WISHBONE, Intel Avalon, or Xilinx LMB.

-A QSYS component is provided for easy integration into the Intel toolchain, as well as a Vivado IPI component for Xilinx integration.
+A Qsys component is provided for easy integration into the Intel toolchain, as well as a Vivado IPI component for Xilinx integration.